willylatorre/adrianlatorre.com/blog/hey.md

 # Hey

 I thought that having a place where to explain my **crazy adventures** would be fun.
-So here it is.